Brandon-J-Navarro/guac-install/README.md

+# Forked from MysticRyuujin/guac-install

+Modified script to run on debian-12-turnkey-core LXC container on proxmox

+NOTE: use at your own risk

 # guac-install

 I've maintained this script for quite a few years now with the help of the other contributors and it seems to be getting more and more fragmented as libraries and system OSes diverge in their package management.
 I do **not** plan on maintaining this beyond perhaps approving other people's PRs and letting people continue to discuss issues, so I won't archive it but I'm also not actively maintaining it 🤷‍♂️